kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 #### Identify logical changes

-In our example, 5 files have changed.
-We'd like to separate the changes into logical units, where:
+The next step is to separate the changes into logical units.
+For the at package, this is trivial: just put the changelog change in one commit, and the control change in the other.

+The second example, for nspr, is more instructive.
+Here we have 5 files changed, that need split out:

  * All changelog changes go to one commit called `changelog`.
  * Update maintainer (in debian/control) goes to one commit called `update maintainers`.